 For example, an individual filed income tax returns and showed $150,000 in one year and $165,000 the following year.
 These are the two most recently filed returns. $150,000 + $165,000 = $315,000. $315,000 divided by 24 (months) = $13,125. $13,125 is the amount used for qualifying.

-If for example a jumbo loan amount is $700,000 and using a 30 year fixed rate of 4.00%, the principal and interest payment is $3,342.
+For example, a jumbo mortgage principal and interest payment are $3,342.
 If you add a monthly amount of insurance of say $350 per month and taxes at $700, the total mortgage payment is then $4,392.
 If three months of cash reserves are required, the borrower will need to document an additional $13,176 in a liquid or non-liquid account.
 Again, exact cash reserve requirements can vary based on credit scores, loan amount and down payment.

-Because interest rates on jumbo loans can be adjusted based upon equity in the transaction, the better rates are reserved for purchases where the borrowers make a down payment of 20% or more.
+Because interest rates on jumbo loans can be adjusted based on the equity in the transaction, better rates are reserved for purchases where the borrowers make a down payment of 20% or more.
 Yet high-end buyers don’t always like to tie up their funds when buying and financing real estate.

 While equity in the property belongs to the borrowers, when a down payment is made in order to finance the property, the equity is no longer considered liquid, such as funds in a checking or savings account.
 Yes, the owners can take out a home equity line of credit to tap into the equity in their home but that involves a new HELOC and monthly payments.